Selecting Your Heater Type

 How it works: Mysa uses simple on/off control.
 The heater only turns on when the room temperature drops 0.5°C (1°F) below your setpoint, then turns off when the setpoint is reached.
 This works well for radiant systems that heat objects rather than air.

-Note Radiant mode may result in slightly larger temperature swings compared to proportional control modes.
+Note: Radiant mode may result in slightly larger temperature swings compared to proportional control modes.

 How to Change Your Heater Type